 For every early childhood educator, effectively monitoring student performance is key to supporting holistic child development.
-This guide dives into the critical distinctions between formative assessment and summative assessment in early childhood education, exploring how both methodologies can be strategically applied in the classroom.
+This guide dives into the critical distinctions between formative assessment and summative assessment in early childhood education, exploring how you can apply both methodologies strategically in your childcare program.

-Understanding their unique purposes is vital, as when used together, these assessment strategies provide a comprehensive picture of a child's learning journey and inform effective teaching practices.
+Understanding their unique purposes is vital.
+When used together, these assessment strategies provide a comprehensive picture of a child's learning journey and inform effective teaching practices.

 What is formative assessment?

-Formative assessment is primarily informal, which works great for preschoolers as they learn best through play, exploration, and interaction.
+According to the Institute of Education Sciences, formative assessment is primarily informal.
+This approach works exceptionally well for preschoolers, as they learn best through play, exploration, and interaction.
 Through daily interaction with and observation of the children, you can collect information on their accomplishments, needs, interests, social skills, and behavior.
 You can assess their learning in various scenarios like group instruction and activities, center rotations, recess, lunch, and individually working with them.

 Formative assessment helps preschool teachers adjust instruction to meet each child’s needs as they grow and change.
 For example, a child finding it difficult to grasp concepts from a workbook might benefit from using physical objects or playing a game.
 Common examples of formative assessment include observation, one-to-one conversations, and samples of children’s work.